Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 They get no funding otherwise.

 The equity markets drive the big companies into outlandish things too.
-All of the Mag seven, even before the AI hype wave started, were valued as growth companies.
+All of the magnificent seven, even before the AI hype wave started, were valued as growth companies.

 Were they to show persistent signs that they were no longer growing,